-Want to learn more about the diversity of bee species and where they are found in Pennsylvania?
+Want to learn more about the bees in Pennsylvania?

-Penn State Center for Pollinator Research: Group of faculty, postdocs, and students who are working on developing and implementing integrative, multidisciplinary approaches to improving pollinator health, conservation, and management.
+Penn State Center for Pollinator Research: Group of faculty, postdocs, and students who are developing and implementing integrative, multidisciplinary approaches and resources for improving pollinator health, conservation, management, and education.

 Pennsylvania Pollinator Protection Plan (P4): Outlines best management practices for supporting and expanding pollinator populations in Pennsylvania including pesticide use, forage, and habitat.